-- charity fundraising (e.g. links with the local food bank, supporting events such as Comic Relief and Children in Need) - school clubs - links with local services (e.g. visits from the Police Community Support Officer, nurses, Asda.) - Soham Carnival and Soham Pumpkin fair
+- charity fundraising (e.g. links with the local food bank, supporting events such as Comic Relief and Children in Need)

+- school clubs

+- links with local services

-5. Monitoring, Review and Evaluation
+6. Monitoring, Review and Evaluation

-5.1 The Process for Development and Review
+6.1 The Process for Development and Review

-This policy has been drawn up in consultation with all staff, parents/carers, children and the school's Advisory Body.
+This policy has been drawn up in consultation with all staff, parents/carers, children and the school's advisory body.
 We are committed to the ongoing development of PSHE in our school.
 We will use the following indicators to monitor and evaluate our progress:

-- A co-ordinated and consistent approach to curriculum delivery has been adopted. - A flexible approach to delivering PSHE that responds to children's needs (identified through consultation, research or observation) is in place. - There are clearly identified learning objectives for all PSHE activities, and children's learning is assessed using both formative and summative approaches. - Opportunities for cross-curricular approaches are being used where appropriate. - The impact of training for staff and the Advisory Body is evaluated. - Policy and practice is reviewed regularly and involves staff, Advisory Body and, where appropriate, children. - Opportunities are provided for parents/carers and members of our community to consider the purpose and nature of our PSHE, for example, through parent/carer information sessions. - Our website reflects our provision in PSHE.
+- A co-ordinated and consistent approach to curriculum delivery has been adopted. - A flexible approach to delivering PSHE that responds to children's needs (identified through consultation, research or observation) is in place. - There are clearly identified learning objectives for all PSHE activities, and children's learning is assessed using both formative and summative approaches. - Opportunities for cross-curricular approaches are being used where appropriate. - The impact of training for staff and governors is evaluated. - Policy and practice is reviewed regularly and involves staff, governors and, where appropriate, children. - Opportunities are provided for parents/carers and members of our community to consider the purpose and nature of our PSHE, for example, through parent/carer information. - Our website reflects our provision in PSHE.

-This policy will normally be reviewed annually however this review may be brought forward as required by the Trust to reflect changes in supporting advice/guidance.
+This policy will be reviewed annually however may be brought forward as required by the Trust to reflect changes in supporting advice/guidance.